-Our volunteering service is here to help you find reliable, skilled student volunteers – all bursting with enthusiasm to support you by putting their skills into practice.
+Our Civic and Community Engagement team can help you find student volunteers – all bursting with enthusiasm to support you by putting their skills into practice.

-We advertise volunteering opportunities on a database called CareerHub, which allows students to search opportunities and receive tailored vacancy alerts.
+You can advertise your volunteering roles on CareerHub, an online vacancy board where students can search for opportunities and create tailored vacancy alerts.

-As soon as your registration has been approved, you will be able to log in and:
+Once your registration has been approved, you will be able to:

-- add or remove your voluntary vacancies or events quickly and efficiently
+- add or remove your volunteering opportunities or events

 - reach your target audience